bsc-s2/pykit/ectypes/README.md

 **arguments**:

 -   `idc`:
-    The name of a idc in the cluster.
+    The name of a idc in the ectypes.
 Format: `.l1-name.l2-name...`.

 -   `idc_type`:
     Type of the idc.